Parsifal308/Parsifal308/README.md

   - 🐲 A fantasy RPG videogame called Dracollarium, it's a very personal project that im developing on Unity Engine, where im doing all the 3D assets as well.
 Hopefully, one day I could dedicate full time to it.
 You can see more at [Dracollarium](http://www.instagram.com/dracollarium/) || ([Repository](https://github.com/Parsifal308/Project-Dracollarium))

 - 🤓 I’m currently learning:
-  - 🎮Unity's shaders core concepts
+  - Spring
+  - Rest API
-  - 📏Software Design Patterns
+  - Hibernate

 - 📚 Intermediate knowledge of Java, Unity Engine, SQL, C#
 - 📖 Basic knowledge of C++, Haskell, Prolog, Python